What is motor legal protection for car insurance?

 If you decide not to opt for legal expenses cover, there are alternative arrangements that can protect you from high legal fees.
 Some of these include:

 ‘No win, no fee’ solicitors: Some solicitors will promise not to charge you unless your claim is successful.
-However, there are some downsides to this practice.
-If you win, your solicitor’s fee will usually be taken as a percentage of your damages, meaning you won’t be able to recoup all your costs.
+However, if you win, your solicitor’s fee will usually be taken as a percentage of your damages, meaning you won’t be able to recoup all your costs.
 ‘No win, no fee’ solicitors are also unlikely to take on your case unless they think you’re likely to win.
 If you do choose this route, make sure you read the fine print of any agreement you sign with your lawyers – some may include provisions that leave you out of pocket, even if you don’t win

 Legal aid: You may be able to get a solicitor for your case through legal aid.
 However, keep in mind that legal aid is no longer available for personal injury claims, and you may need to cover some costs yourself, especially if your claim is successful